Lirieels/Online-Purchases-Prediction-ML/README.md

 The project will be developed using Python.
 The goal of this project is that by using the dataset, we would predict the online purchases that a user would make if he took different combination of actions.

-# NOTES
+# Notes

 The information here are not final and will be updated frequently until the project is finished completely.

 # About

-This project is being developed as a project work of the "Machine Learning" course at Unviersity of Prishtina.
+This project is being developed as a project work of the "Machine Learning" course by two students of Unviersity of Prishtina.